JDDoesDev/presentations/osmi.md

 Note:
 - The first thing was the hardest.
 I saw other people living happy lives and not going through the same things I was.
-- People didn't get as angry as I did as easily as I did.
+- People didn't get as upset or angry about things the way that I did
 - People weren't affected by everyday things like I was and I had an epiphany that maybe everything else wasn't the issue.
 Maybe it was me?
   - if everywhere you go smells like dog crap, maybe you should look at your own shoes
 - For a lot of people (including myself) this is the hardest part